ccalvinhhuang/ccalvinhhuang/README.md

-I like deep learning research.
+I like ML research.
-- I work with GNNs, LLMs, and PEFT
+- I work a lot with GNNs, LLMs, and PEFT
-- How to reach me: chuang482@gatech.edu
+- Reach out at chuang482@gatech.edu

 <!---
 ccalvinhhuang/ccalvinhhuang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.